2k1dmg/cta/README.md

    </tbody>
 </table>

+_ToDo: add Kyrgyz, Uzbek and other turkic alphabets_

 In the Tatar and Bashkir alphabets, the letter "Ää" was replaced by "Əə" because of the high frequency of this letter in these languages.
 Kazakh alphabet based on Qazaq Grammar with "Şş" instead of "Cc".